Jason Behrendorff: Domestic career

 In June 2014, pending recovery of an achilles injury, Behrendorff was picked for the Australia A team in a series of four-day matches against South Africa A in Townsville in August 2014.
 Behrendorff again played for the Scorchers during the 2014–15 BBL season and was a member of the team that won its second consecutive title.
 Generally opening the bowling, he took 15 wickets from ten matches, equal with teammate Yasir Arafat and behind only the Melbourne Stars' John Hastings (16 wickets) for the tournament.
 Behrendorff bowled 40 overs during the tournament (completing his allocation in every game), more than any other player.
 His wickets came at an average of 16.73 and an economy rate of 6.27 runs per over, which was only beaten by four spinners – Shakib Al Hasan, Michael Beer, Fawad Ahmed and Brad Hogg – amongst those who bowled more than 15 overs.

 At the 2014 Allan Border Medal ceremony, held in January 2015, Behrendorff was named "Domestic Player of the Year".
 He recorded 22 percent of the vote for the award, which is voted on by players, beating teammate Adam Voges (16 percent).

 In February 2017, Behrendorff took figures of 9 for 37 in the first innings against Victoria, the fifth-best figures in the Sheffield Shield.

+Behrendorff retired from first-class and List A cricket at the conclusion of the 2024-25 Australian cricket season.
+Behrendorff also left the Perth Scorchers after 13 seasons to move his family to the city of Melbourne, signing with the Melbourne Renegades on a three year contract.

 International career

 In August 2017, Behrendorff was named in Australia's Twenty20 International (T20I) squad for their series against India.
 He made his T20I debut for Australia against India on 7 October 2017.

 On 12 January 2019 he made his One Day International (ODI) debut against India at the Sydney Cricket Ground, taking 2 wickets.
 In April 2019, he was named in Australia's squad for the 2019 Cricket World Cup.
 On 25 June 2019 in the match against England, Behrendorff took his first five-wicket haul in ODIs.

+In August 2023, Behrendorff was named in Australia’s T20 squad to face South Africa in a 3 match series.
+Behrendorff played the 2nd Match recording figures of 2/25 to help Australia to their 2nd win of an eventual 3-0 sweep of South Africa.

+In November 2023, Behrendorff was named in the Australian squad to face India in a 5 match T20i series.
+Behrendorff played in 4 out of the 5 matches proving to be economical with figures of 1/25, 1/12, 2/32 and 2/38.
+Behrendorff appeared to be the only consistent performer of Australia’s weakened bowling attack throughout the 4-1 series loss.

+Behrendorff’s economy of 6.68 across his 5 matches in favourable batting conditions and valiant wicket taking efforts earned him the 2024 Australian Men’s Twenty20 International player of the year.